-As well as serving the above destinations, MetroLink will also serve a large number of significant destinations, including Ballymun, Dublin City University and the Mater Hospital, and will interchange with other rail and bus services in the vicinity of Glasnevin, O'Connell Street, Tara Street, and St. Stephens Green.
+MetroLink will serve a large number of significant destinations along its route, including Ballymun, Dublin City University and the Mater Hospital, and will interchange with other rail and bus services in the vicinity of Glasnevin, O'Connell Street, Tara Street and St. Stephen's Green.